Speaking part: variant 61 - Langart

 Study the advertisement.

-You are considering attending the fitness camp and now you’d like to get more information.
+You are considering visiting this VR gallery and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 You have 20 seconds to ask each question.